MLR-5819/FSND-Capstone/README.md

 ### Overview

 This app is nearly complete.
 However, it is missing a few things.
 The 'Play' and 'Social' features have not been implemented.
 For now anyone can add their favorite pictures to grow the database.
 To make updates to your submission you must sign up.
-To request deletion of your submission, please email our Administrator.
+To request deletion of your submission, please email our Administrator.  *App only created for this project*

-### Tech Stack
+## Tech Stack

 Our tech stack will include: